 Have a Rewarding Career in Flooring Technology

-Flooring Technicians benefit further as they operate indoors, and are not effected by weather conditions, as are many other trades.
-This means more consistent hours of operation and income for those entering this industry.
-Flooring is often the final trade to work onsite.
-This is highly-rewarding as you are able to see the incredible impact that flooring design and finish can give to a project.
+Flooring Technicians benefit further as they work indoors, and are not affected by weather conditions, as are many other trades.
+This means, that flooring businesses or employers can offer more consistent hours of work and feel confident to sign onto employing individuals as apprentices, especially for those entering this industry.
+Flooring is often the final trade to work on a commercial or residential building site.
+This is highly-rewarding as you can see the incredible impact that flooring design and finish can give to a building project.

-- highly trained mentors support your development as an apprentice
+- highly experienced Flooring Industry Advisors that support your development as an apprentice

-- purpose-designed work sites and environments at Holmesglen replicate practical real world experience, for fast-tracked skill development
+- purpose-designed simulated work sites and training environments at Holmesglen replicate practical real world experience

-- the first 12 months of the Apprenticeship will be focussed on practical skills and workplace communication and safety to ensure you are work-ready.
+- first 12 months of the Apprenticeship will be focussed on practical skills and workplace communication and safety to ensure you are a valuable member of the team

-- a fully funded program, no out of pocket costs
+- fully funded program, so there are no out of pocket costs

-- ability to transfer units and develop further into more senior levels of study
+- opportunity to transfer units and develop further into higher levels of study

 MSF30813 Certificate III in Flooring Technology

-- Receive and prepare floor covering materials for installation
+- Receive and prepare floor covering materials (MSFFL2030)

-Once the core units are completed apprentices will complete 14 stream specific units based on your discipline/s (Carpet, Timber, Vinyl or Combined).
-The majority of your units will be assessed via practical demonstration, on-site, via brief visual assessments from qualified assessors.
+Once the core units are completed apprentices will complete 12 stream specific units based on the what the business discipline/s is.
+This could be Carpet, Timber, Vinyl or Combined.